Previously known as the JX35, Infiniti has rechristened its three-row premium crossover QX60 as part of a new, brand-wide nomenclature system.

 The Theater Package includes dual seven-inch color monitors, two wireless headphones, wireless remote control, auxiliary audio/video input jacks, 120V power outlet and rear headphone jacks with volume control.

-Also offered is the Driver Assistance Package with Backup Collision Intervention, Intelligent Cruise Control, Intelligent Brake Assist with Forward Collision Warning, Blind Spot Warning system, Distance Control Assistance, Active Trace Control, Eco Pedal, a heated steering wheel and remote engine start.
+Also offered is the Driver Assistance Package with Backup Collision Intervention, Intelligent Cruise Control, Intelligent Brake Assist with Forward Collision Warning and Forward Emergency Braking and Pedestrian Detection, Blind Spot Warning system, Distance Control Assistance, Active Trace Control, Eco Pedal, a heated steering wheel and remote engine start.

 Finally, the Technology Package includes all of the features of the Driver Assistance Package, as well as Lane Departure Warning and Lane Departure Prevention systems, Blind Spot Intervention system and front Pre-Crash Seatbelts.